-We hold approximately 30,000 books and a number of print journals and magazines.
+We hold approximately 30,000 books and a number of print journals and magazines, DVDs and anatomical models.
 Our collections are focussed on supporting undergraduate and taught postgraduate courses.
 We also hold some more specialised material for PhD students, as well as several special collections (Victorian children’s books, works on heraldry, oriental subjects and the History of Christendom).
-Our collections can be searched using the College Library catalogue, Heritage.
+Please see our Collection Development Policy for further details.

 The sitting room at the top of the Library also houses the Scribbling Women Collection, an informal collection of works written in English by women from the eighteenth century to the present day.